 Jill Redmond, Executive Senior Associate Commissioner

-Gene Smith, Ohio State University, Director of Athletics
+Gene Smith, Vice President and Director of Athletics

 “As a non-agent, sports attorney, Luke Fedlam’s distinct profile makes him an incredible resource for the University of Texas’ Black Student-Athlete Summit.
 He has presented three times in the five-year history of BSA on the financial challenges athletes face, having a decision-making process for the off the field opportunities and the emerging name, image and likeness landscape.
 Luke’s work with Porter Wright and Anomaly, along with his dynamic presentation style strongly resonates with all three levels - administrator, coach and student-athlete – of our attendees alike.”